Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 The fips-mode-setup tool also uses the FIPS system-wide cryptographic policy internally.
 But on top of what the update-crypto-policies --set FIPS command does, fips-mode-setup ensures the installation of the FIPS dracut module by using the fips-finish-install tool, it also adds the fips=1 boot option to the kernel command line and regenerates the initial RAM disk.

-Furthermore, enforcement of restrictions required in FIPS mode depends on the contents of the /proc/sys/crypto/fips_enabled file.
+Furthermore, enforcement of restrictions required in FIPS mode depends on the content of the /proc/sys/crypto/fips_enabled file.
 If the file contains 1, RHEL core cryptographic components switch to mode, in which they use only FIPS-approved implementations of cryptographic algorithms.
 If /proc/sys/crypto/fips_enabled contains 0, the cryptographic components do not enable their FIPS mode.

 The FIPS system-wide cryptographic policy helps to configure higher-level restrictions.
 Therefore, communication protocols supporting cryptographic agility do not announce ciphers that the system refuses when selected.
 For example, the ChaCha20 algorithm is not FIPS-approved, and the FIPS cryptographic policy ensures that TLS servers and clients do not announce the TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256 TLS cipher suite, because any attempt to use such a cipher fails.